Lilypad-Tech/lilypad-docs/lilypad/faqs.md

 ### Lilypad Tokenomics

-Currently, there's no cost to run jobs and no incentive.
 Tokenomics and research papers are currently being developed and expected by Q4 2024.&#x20;

 ### Expected TGE